 We head all of our powwow drums with top grain 5mm thick bull hides.
 Bulls are male cows used for breeding so they grow extermely large.
-These hides are as thick as buffalo hides.
+We do not use "Bleached" or "Split" hides as these are weaker and more susceptible to climate changes.
+The Bull Hides are "rendered" hides, meaning the animal died on the hoof.
+It was not slaughtered.
 Many professional Native American powwow teams playing Little Badger drums requested the toughest hides for durability in competition.

-When you compare drum prices, be sure to ask if the stand is included.We provide a FREE Elevated Swing Stand and FREE drum stick with every Powwow Drum.
+When you compare drum prices, be sure to ask if the stand is included.We provide a FREE Elevated Swing Stand ($100 value) and FREE drum stick ($20 value) with every Powwow Drum.
 The elevated stands collapse into two flat pieces for easy transportation.
 Keith builds the stand high so you don't have to bend over for three days at a powwow.

 Furniture Grade Red Cedar STAVE drum